MirageNet/IgnoranceNG/README.md

     -   Tested and confirmed working on High Sierra, Mojave, Catalina.

--   Linux
+-   **Linux x64**

-    -   x86_64 libraries are included, compiled on a Ubuntu 18.04 LTS instance (Bionic Beaver).
+    -   x86_64 libraries are included, compiled on a GitHub autobuilder Ubuntu instance.

     -   Should *just work* on various Linux distros, as long as they aren’t too exotic.
 Main testing has been done on Debian/Ubuntu/Fedora/CentOS.